Friday, August 22, 2025

 Burntcoat Head Park - view of "island"

-I hike down the hill on the very nice trail, down some cement steps that are wet with high tide ocean water.
-When I get down to the beach, I watch others and followed suit, walking along the cliff and then onto the ocean floor.
-It was muddy, but not deep like Anita explained.
-As I'm watching very carefully where I'm going, the little girl who was about ten feet away started screaming because she hated the mud on her shoes.
-It's caking the bottom of her shoes as it is with mine.The mother kept assuring her it'll wash off.
+As I'm watching very carefully where I'm going, the little girl who was about ten feet away started screaming at the top of her lungs because she hated the mud on her shoes.
+It's caking the bottom of her shoes as it is with mine.The mother kept assuring her it'll wash off, but she's having none of it.
 I considered at that point turning back, but I also thought, Oh!
 It'll wash off!
 I want to see things!
 Be adventurous!
 I get to the right of the island.
 I feel thankful my shoes aren't that dirty.
 This is the route others are taking.
 There are about thirty people on the beach at this point.
 I take a photo of the island wall and then...

 I'm sitting in the mud.
 My camera is covered in mud because I was holding it in my hand.
 I keep saying, "No, no, no, this can't happen!"
 I'm trying not to cry.
-They say there must be someone around and I tell her there a woman who seems like a park official or information person in the lighthouse.
+They say there must be someone around and I tell her there is a woman who seems like a park official or information person in the lighthouse.
 Her husband says he will go get her.
 She asks if I'm here with anyone and I say, "No." She stays with me.
 I'm in a panic mostly worried about emergency hospital costs.
 Are they going to have to airlift me?
 Oh god.
 I'm shaking, not because I'm cold but because of the unbearable pain.

 Anita took my camera, my glasses and then my shoes to hold them for me.
-One of the first responders, Minau said with Anita's help they would move my van to her house so it would be safe.
+One of the first responders, Minou said with Anita's help they would move my van to her house so it would be safe.
 OMG!
 Thank you!
-At least I had enough brain to tell them I would need my purse and my phone as I'm sure someone will need my ID, etc. Before I leave Minau comes to the ambulance and tells me to call when I am discharged and she will pick me up and bring me to her house.
-I had done a good job controlling my crying, but at that point I started sobbing.
-I was so relieved, so thankful and so scared!
+At least I had enough brain left to tell them I would need my purse and my phone as I'm sure someone will need my ID, etc.

 The paramedics again assessed my condition, removed my shoe, cut my sock off, wrapped a pillow around my foot, shifted me onto the gurney and then into the ambulance.
 In the ambulance I was hooked me up to the machines to monitor my blood pressure, respiratory, pusle, checked my heart, etc. Everything was fine, although my blood pressure was high from the pain.
 I then got multiple pills of Tylenol and Ibuprofen which reduced the pain level from a 10 to a 9.
 They said the good drugs will be here soon.
+Before I leave Minou comes to the ambulance and tells me to call when I am discharged and she will pick me up and bring me to her house.
+I had done a good job controlling my crying, but at that point I started sobbing.
+I was so relieved, so thankful and so scared!

 Of course, Medicare is useless.
 They can only read from the manual what the rules are.
 Foreign travel is covered under three different scenarios only and none of them fit my situation.
 I'm in a panic.
 Holy mackerel.
 I start sobbing again.

 While I waited, I called Visa to see if there were any international travel insurance benefits on my card.
 NO. I posted requests for information and help on the Facebook women van groups.
 Some told me to call the U.S. Embassy.
 Others said somehow to get back to the states to do the surgery.
 Others said Canada is cheaper, just stay there.
+Most people just lectured me on not having travel insurance.
+Not helpful.

 Dr. Marshall shows up and he is another who tells me he's new.
 Hearing this all day does NOT give me confidence.
 I'm not sure why I had to wait for him.
 I tell him insurance isn't covering anything and I might need to go to the states for surgery.
 He gives me the copy of the blood labs and diagnostic reports they did planning I would have surgery there.
 I did not get another EKG since if I go to the states I'd have to go through all that again which is just more cost.